humanWasHere/SPQR/docs/user_documentation/user_documentation.md

 ### Edit

-The edit commands can help user modify a recipe on the fly.
+The edit commands can help the user modify a recipe on the fly.
 You can edit columns iterativelly in CLI by interaction.
 Editing columns in a specific row or the whole column.
 This command should be launched with all three arguments (`-r`, `-c` and `-n`).

 We note 3 subcommands :